-That said, some big names do stick out: Paco de Lucia, of course, Tomatito, Vicente Amigo.
-The problem for a new guitarist is this: much of the more recent Paco, Tomatito, and Vicente material is so subtle and syncopated that it’s hard to reconcile with the concept of the 12 count compás, or a standard Tangos rhythm, or the clear segments of Sevillana.
+You may already be familiar with some of the big names in a the more “traditional” flamenco vein: Paco de Lucia, of course, Tomatito, and Vicente Amigo all come to mind.
+The problem for a new guitarist, though, is that much of the more recent Paco, Tomatito, and Vicente material is so subtle and syncopated that it’s hard to reconcile with the concept of the 12 count compas, or a standard Tangos rhythm, or the clear segments of Sevillana.
 Don’t get me wrong: I love listening to this stuff.
-And once you initially get your head around compás, the syncopation and creativity is absolutely mind blowing.
-But it’s hard to learn with.
+And once you initially get your head around compas, the syncopation and creativity is absolutely mind blowing.
+This kind of material can, however, be hard to learn the basics from.

-At a certain point it falls little short of negligence not to be familiar with the "classic" flamenco players of the twentieth century.
+At a certain point it falls little short of negligence not to be familiar with the “classic” flamenco players of the twentieth century.
 Ramón Montoya, Niño Ricardo, and Sabicas are the biggest names in this category.
 The way I look at it, you should know these guys and be familiar with their music.
-Unless, however, you’ve made a personal choice to be a "muy antiguo" style player (which is how a guitar-maker in Granada put it to me a few years ago), you may not want to emulate them.
-(Another way I’ve heard "professional" guitarists label this style of playing is "funky"—and they don’t mean it in a good way.)
+Unless, however, you’ve made a personal choice to be a “muy antiguo” style player (which is how a guitar-maker in Granada put it to me a few years ago), you may not necessarily want to emulate them.

-That said, there are a number of contemporary players that play in a very "mid-century" style that make beautiful music.
+That said, there are a number of contemporary players that play in a very “mid-century” style that make beautiful music.
 Very early Paco de Lucia, for example, still owes a lot to Sabicas.
-Pepe Romero and Paco Peña also have a more "classic flamenco" style.
-Russian virtuoso Grisha Goryachev plays beautifully in a way that owes a lot to early flamencos and is light years ahead of many contemporary players in terms of musicality.
-If you’re just getting into flamenco you should know that this is more of a "period" style than a reflection of what "modern" flamenco is up to at present, but don’t let that stop you from enjoying it.
+Pepe Romero and Paco Peña also have a more “classic flamenco” style.
+If you’re just getting into flamenco you should know that this is more of a “period” style than a reflection of what “modern” flamenco is up to at present, but don’t let that stop you from enjoying it.

-And where do you turn for a dose of "early flamenco education"?
+And where do you turn for a dose of “early flamenco education”?
 I personally am a big fan of the Chant du Monde CD series for all three of these guitar icons.
 These discs give you a representative and well produced selection of each artist’s style and repertoire.
-In looking over the Chant du Monde liner notes for this article, I am also reminded of the lyrical beauty of Mario Bois’s descriptions (in French, English, and Spanish).
-There is nothing technical here, but if you need help opening your western ears to the roots of flamenco, Bois’s notes are a good start.
+Series editor Mario Bois’s descriptions are also very good.
+There is nothing technical in them, but if you need help opening your western ears to the roots of flamenco, Bois’s notes are a good start.

 Pepe Habichela: Habichuela en Rama